GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 # Definitions controlling the synthetic series creation
 nyears_synthetic_series = 1e+06 #1e+03

-# Length of each MCMC chain.
-Should be 'large' e.g 10^6, except for test runs
-# We run multiple chains to enhance the likelihood of detecting non-convergence
-# since anyway this is cheap in parallel.
-These are pooled for final estimates,
-# but it is essential to manually check the convergence of the chains [e.g.
-# by comparing high return period confidence intervals].
-mcmc_chain_length = 1e+06 #1e+05
-# To reduce the data size, we can throw away all but a fraction of the mcmc
-# chains.
-This has computational (memory) benefits if the MCMC samples are
-# strongly autocorrelated, but no other advantages.
-mcmc_chain_thin = 20

 # Useful number to convert from years to hours (ignoring details of leap-years)
 year2hours = 365.25*24